FLAMEGPU/FLAMEGPU2-model-template-python/README.md

 ### Pre-compiled pyflamegpu

 Pre-built python wheels are available for Windows and Linux, for a range of Python versions on `x86_64` systems.
+It is not currently available through any python package repositories.

 To install a pre-built version of `pyflamegpu`:

 1. Download the appropriate `.whl` for the [Latest Release](https://github.com/FLAMEGPU/FLAMEGPU2/releases/latest)
 2. Optionally create and activate a python `venv` or Conda environment
-3. Install the wheel locally via pip
+3. Install the wheel locally via pip.
+See the release notes for details.

 ### Building pyflamegpu

-If the available python wheels are not appropriate for your system, or you wish to build with different CMake configuration options (i.e. `SEATBELTS=OFF` for improved performance with reduced safety checks) you can build your own copy of pyflamegpu.
+If the available python wheels are not appropriate for your system, or you wish to build with different CMake configuration options (i.e. `FLAMEGPU_SEATBELTS=OFF` for improved performance with reduced safety checks) you can build your own copy of pyflamegpu.

 1. Clone the main [FLAMEGPU/FLAMEGPU2 git repository](https://github.com/FLAMEGPU/FLAMEGPU2) or download an [archived release](https://github.com/FLAMEGPU/FLAMEGPU2/releases).
 2. Create a build directory and navigate to it.
-3. Configure CMake with `BUILD_SWIG_PYTHON` set to `ON`.
+3. Configure CMake with `FLAMEGPU_BUILD_PYTHON` set to `ON`.
     + See the main [FLAMEGPU/FLAMEGPU2](https://github.com/FLAMEGPU/FLAMEGPU2) repository for further information on CMake configuration options
 4. Build the `pyflamegpu` target
 5. Optionally create and activate a python `venv` or Conda environment